 2.)
 Poverty Bay Cafe (Federal Way)

-I’m going to be honest, the first time I went to Poverty Bay I was a bit disappointed.
-I’d heard so many good things about it, but here I was at an outdated looking coffee shop in a strip mall…not what I’d expected.
-But I urge you to give this place a try despite it’s dated interior.
+I’d been hearing about Poverty Bay from many Federal Way locals when I finally decided to check it out a few years ago.
 The thing that totally sold me on this place was their unique coffee drinks, friendly staff, and amazing breakfast menu (served ALL day).
-Their weekly latte special is ever changing and always delicious (and an amazing bargain at just $2.75 for a 16oz cup), if you are looking to get out of your coffee rut and try something new, just go for the special (I would recommend asking for half the syrup if really sweet lattes aren’t your thing).
+Their weekly latte special is ever changing and always delicious (and an amazing bargain at just about $3 for a 16oz cup).
+If you are looking to get out of your coffee rut and try something new, just go for the special (I would recommend asking for half the syrup if really sweet lattes aren’t your thing).
 A few of my favorite drinks are the half coconut, half white chocolate latte, and the zebra mocha.
 Order it with an extra shot of their small batch roasted espresso and it’s the perfect drink!

 As for the amazing breakfast menu that I mentioned earlier, the scram baby sandwich is the perfect thing to order for breakfast on the go.
 Customize this breakfast sandwich to your taste, whether you prefer a biscuit or english muffin, bacon or sausage, scrambled eggs or poached, it won’t disappoint!
 If you have time to dine-in (or are calling in an order to take home) their Eggs Benedict is one of my favorite ever!
 Looking for something sweet to enjoy for breakfast?
 Their Belgian waffles are incredible!
 Definitely the best in town…fluffy on the inside yet crisp on the outside, and perfectly sweet with a touch of vanilla.
 Order them with fresh berries and whipped cream, or stick with the classic butter and syrup.
 Either way, they make an amazing breakfast!